Francesca Hung

-Francesca Hung (born 25 April 1994) is an Australian actress, model, and beauty pageant titleholder who was crowned Miss Universe Australia 2018.
+Francesca Hung (born 25 April 1994) is an Australian model and beauty pageant titleholder who was crowned Miss Universe Australia 2018.
 She represented Australia at Miss Universe 2018, where she finished as a wildcard in the Top 20.

 Personal life

 She is from the Northern Beaches of Sydney and is the daughter of Chinese Australian father and an Irish Australian mother.
 She is a professional model.
 She is studying for a Masters's in publishing at the University of Sydney after completing an undergraduate degree in arts and sociology.

 Pageantry

 Miss Universe Australia 2018

 Hung has crowned Miss Universe Australia 2018 pageant and she won as Miss Universe Australia 2018.